Community Education Positions

 Lakeville Area Schools has many learning opportunities for families with young children.
 These programs support healthy growth and development to ensure children are prepared for primary school and beyond.

-ESS Summer Adventures & Summer Wonder Zone
+Extended School Services Summer Adventures & Summer Wonder Zone

 Lakeville Area Community Education provides safe, high-quality summer care programs for children pre-K through 8th grade.
 Wonder Zone, Summer Adventures and The DEN offer care and enrichment opportunities throughout the summer.